twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.ismuted_method.md

 boolean \| undefined

-- An optional boolean representing the muted status of the call.

-## Remarks

-Could possibly return `undefined` if the call state has not yet been received from the native layer.
+- A boolean representing the muted status of the call. - `undefined` if the call state has not yet been received from the native layer.